Graduation

 Valedictorians

-Each of the Colleges and Schools of the University will select a valedictorian from a list supplied by the Graduation Office of candidates graduating with honors during the academic year.
-The status of valedictorian is determined by each school and college, based on competitive criteria.
-Please check your school or college for requirements and details.
+Each of the Colleges and Schools of the university will select a valedictorian from a list (supplied by the Registrar's Office Graduation department) of candidates graduating with honors during the academic year.
+The status of valedictorian is determined by each college/school, based on competitive criteria.
+Contact individual colleges/schools for requirements and details.